The Bread Bible

 lovesgenoise from , MA

-This bread magically adds up to more than the sum of its parts.
-The raisin-pecan version has a mellow, blended flavor that is delicious.
-One of the top breads in the book, and according to Ms. Beranbaum, one of her favorites as well.
+This bread adds up to more than the sum of its parts.
+The raisin-pecan version has a mellow, blended flavor that is delicious, while the cranberry-walnut version has a bright combination of flavors that remain more distinct.
+It's one of my favorite breads in the book.
 It has a dense, fine crumb and a soft texture.

 I like to split the recipe into two smaller loaves, as it makes one large loaf and we are a small family.
 One to eat right away, one for the freezer.
 Great with fresh ricotta or cream cheese.